catplotlib/AutoMLforChurnPrediction/README.md

 # AutoML for Churn Prediction
 This repository contains the AutoML for Churn Prediction project.
-It utilizes Automated Machine Learning (AutoML) techniques to predict customer churn in a telecom company.
+It utilizes Automated Machine Learning (AutoML) techniques to predict customer churn in an ecom company.
 Customer churn refers to the situation when a customer ceases their relationship with a company.
 Accurate prediction of churn can help businesses to develop effective customer retention strategies and minimize loss.

 # Project Overview
-Churn prediction is a common use case for Machine Learning in the telecom industry, and this project showcases how to automate the process using AutoML.
-The dataset we used comes from a telecom company and includes customer demographic and usage information.
+Churn prediction is a common use case for Machine Learning in the ecom industry, and this project showcases how to automate the process using AutoML.
+The dataset we used comes from an ecom company and includes customer demographic and usage information.
 Using this data, the model predicts whether a customer is likely to stop using the company's services.

 # Getting Started
 ## Prerequisites